clayne/hacktical-c/README.md

 one of the greatest hackers this world has known.*

 ## About the book
 This book assumes basic programming knowledge.
-We're not going to spend a lot of time and space on basic features, except where they behave differently in important ways compared to other mainstream languages.
-Instead we're going to focus on practical techniques for making the most out of the power and flexibility that C offers.
+We're not going to spend a lot of time and space on explaining basic features, except where they behave differently in important ways compared to other mainstream languages.
+Instead we're going to focus on practical techniques for making the most out of the power and flexibility C offers.

 ## About the author
 You could say that there are two kinds of programmers, with very different motivations; academics and hackers.
 I've always identified as a hacker.
 I like solving tricky problems, and I prefer using powerful tools that don't get in my way.
 To me; software is all about practical application, about making a change in the real world.